 After the fiberglass has cured, apply a clear coat or gel coat for additional protection and longevity.
 Regular inspections and maintenance will ensure your fiberglassed surfaces stand the test of time.

 Incorporating these expert tips into your fiberglassing process will not only streamline your project but also elevate the final result to a professional standard.
 Happy fiberglassing!
-(See Also: Bondo vs. Fiberglass: Choosing the Best Auto Repair Solution)
+(See Also: Is Xzilon Worth It?
+Unveiling the Pros and Cons of Xzilon Car Protection)

 Frequently Asked Questions About Fiberglassing Over Bare Metal